 Chris Mundy (25-35) -- the youngest of the Mundy sisters.
 Unmarried mother of Michael.
 Wrestles with both optimism and depression concerning on/off relationship with Gerry.

 Gerry Evans (30-35) -- charming father of Michael.
 Smooth-talking and fun.
 Traveling salesman.
 Unreliable in support of Chris and Michael.

 Michael Evans (30's-50's) -- acts as adult narrator of this memory play, not only dictating the action but revealing the futures of the other characters.
 Childhood self is alluded to by other characters, while the adult Michael speaks lines as the boy from the side.

 Internship opportunities are available for Fontbonne University students.

-Mustard Seed Theatre is proud to be partners with:
+Mustard Seed Theatre is partners with:

 Follow us on Facebook and Twitter!

 Also buy all your season and single show tickets here: